sourcegraph/about/handbook/product/beta_and_experimental_feature_labels.md

   - Make users less likely to assume the overall quality of Sourcegraph is as brittle as an early feature might be
   - Communicate that we are particularly interested in user feedback
   - Communicate that a user's feedback is more likely to have meaningful impact due to the early stage
-  - Let us release paid-tier features initially for free, to usage feedback fast and build our sales and marketing knowledge
+  - Let us release paid-tier features initially for free, to get usage feedback fast or to build our sales and marketing knowledge

 ## When to use each label: